alandolt/imaging-server-kit/docs/sections/algorithm_server.md

 Implementing an algorithm server with the `imaging-server-kit` involves two main steps:

-- Wrapping the image processing logic as a Python function returning a `list of data tuples`
+- Wrapping the image processing logic as a Python function that returns a **list of data tuples**
 - Decorating the function with `@algorithm_server`

-Let's consider the following Python function as an example:
+Let's consider this Python function as an example:

 ```python
 def threshold_algo_server(image: np.ndarray, threshold: float):